h2oai/h2o-3/README.md

 If you try to create a gradle build using `./gradlew build` and any of the conditions listed above apply, the build is likely to fail.

 Creating a build using `./gradlew clean`, then `./gradlew build` takes more time to complete but is the best way to ensure all files are current.
 Run `./gradlew clean` first, then run `./gradlew build` as two separate commands.
+We strongly recommend using `./gradlew clean` after every `git pull`.

 While using `./gradlew clean` is not required, it helps to prevent errors due to missing or outdated files during the build process.
 However, due to the increased time required for this method, we recommend using `./gradlew clean` only for integrating recent changes or troubleshooting failed builds.

 ### For all Platforms: